 Entering the second decade of the twenty-first century, our approach towards online businesses has shifted a lot from the skepticism of the late ’80s and early ’90s.

 I’m sure the majority of us have developed a trust with e-commerce to a level that we are comfortable enough to buy our food, clothing and electronic devices online.
-However, there are a few markets which automatically heighten our level of skepticism and are generally harder for us to place our trust in them.
+However, there are a few markets that automatically heighten our level of skepticism and are generally harder for us to place our trust in.

 The diamond and jewelry market is one of these.
 Let us take a look at one of the pioneers of the industry, DiamondHarmony.com, and see if they succeeded in developing a business that is worthy of our trust.

 In spite of what their brand name suggests, DiamondHarmony.com offers non-diamond related products like pearls and colored gemstones in their store.
 Their jewelry range includes earrings, necklaces, bracelets, chains – between many others.

 While DiamondHarmony.com uses diamonds in most of their jewelry designs, it is disappointing that they do not include an inventory of loose diamonds.

 There might be a few people (like me) who consider this to be a disadvantage, but for the majority of consumers who aren’t buying diamond engagement rings, this may not be a problem if you are looking for simple cosmetic jewelry.